This post may contain affiliate links. Read my full disclosure policy.

 - 3 tablespoons lemon juice

-- 1/4 teaspoon worchesterchire sauce (optional! gives more depth)
+- 1/4 teaspoon Worcestershire sauce (optional, gives more depth) or sub-fish sauce

 - 1/4 teaspoon black pepper